hallahan/LeafletPlayback/README.md

 ## GPS Data Format

 Leaflet Playback consumes GPS tracks in the form of GeoJSON.
-The next feature to be implemented for the plugin is the added ability to parse GPX tracks as well.
+Limited GPX import is provided with the `L.Playback.Util.ParseGPX()` convertion function.
 The schema of the GeoJSON data is as follows:

 ```javascript
 {